 Interface directly with UW units, funding agencies and subcontracts managing invoices, supplements extensions, annual renewals, fiscal reports, and compliance.

-Meet with principal investigators on a regular basis to present and report on the financial status for each project; present and discuss potential problem areas.
+Meet with principal investigators on a regular basis to present and report on the financial status for each program; present and discuss potential problem areas.

-Establish and maintain account management procedures including reviewing monthly budget reports and ensure accurate reconciliation of expenditure documents with UW accounting reports and relevant grant award requirements.
+Establish and maintain account management procedures including preparation and/or approval of monthly budget reports and ensure accurate reconciliation of expenditure documents with UW accounting reports and relevant grant award requirements.

 Analyze and develop cost saving strategies, provide analysis and recommendations as needed.
 Assist with implementation of necessary changes, following sponsor guidelines and requirements.

-Develop and manage internal systems to track faculty effort compliance, grant and contract certification reports, and cost share reports.
+Develop and manage internal systems to track faculty effort compliance and cost share reports.

-Experience with federal sponsors such as NIH, NSF and USAID as well as nonfederal sponsors such as the Bill & Melinda Gates Foundation.
+Experience with federal sponsors such as NIH, USAID and CDC as well as nonfederal sponsors such as the Bill & Melinda Gates Foundation.

 Proficiency in Microsoft Office Suite.